The Portnoy Law Firm Announces Investigation of AdaptHealth Corp. (NASDAQ: AHCO)

 AdaptHealth is a supplier of home medical equipment for chronic health conditions including diabetes, sleep apnea, and wound care.
 AdaptHealth sells medical devices directly to patients, and then bills patients’ insurance providers, including the Centers for Medicare and Medicaid Services (“CMS”).

-If you purchased Xponential shares prior to 2021 and wish to discuss this matter with us, or have any questions concerning your rights and interests with regards to this matter, please contact attorney Lesley F. Portnoy, by phone 310-682-9993 or email: lesley@portnoylaw.com
+If you purchased AdaptHealth shares prior to 2022 and wish to discuss this matter with us, or have any questions concerning your rights and interests with regards to this matter, please contact attorney Lesley F. Portnoy, by phone 310-682-9993 or email: lesley@portnoylaw.com

 Our investigation concerns whether the Company’s board of directors breached its fiduciary duties to shareholders, and/or grossly mismanaged the company.